Hack4Impact-UMD/microsoft-hackathon-fall25/README.md

 npm run dev
 ```

-The app includes a basic temporary navbar to navigate between the two main features.
+The app includes a basic temporary navbar to navigate between the two main features!

 ## ❤️ About RISE DC